covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Miscellaneous/API Labeling Modification Interface.md

 Parameters:

-project  â Input parameter; value: ID of a project
+project  ' Input parameter; value: ID of a project

-mode  â Input parameter; value: "ModifyObjectList"
+mode  ' Input parameter; value: "ModifyObjectList"

-objects  â Input / output parameter; value: IDs of objects that will be evaluated separated by semicolon
+objects  ' Input / output parameter; value: IDs of objects that will be evaluated separated by semicolon

 This list can be modified (but not the objects themselves!).
 You can add or remove object IDs from the list or change their order in the list.